Education

 Research Interests

-Stigmatized sexual identities; shame and social marginalization; digital embodiment; impacts of AI-generated sexual content; technology-mediated intimacy; sousveillance and coveillance; sextech; public policy and criminalization; harm reduction; mental health technologies; gamification & prediction markets for behavioral incentives.
+Stigmatized sexual identities; shame and social marginalization; digital embodiment; impacts of AI-generated sexual content; technology-mediated intimacy; sousveillance and coveillance; sextech; public policy and sexual criminalization; mental health technologies; gamification & prediction markets for behavioral incentives.

 Publications & Scholarly Writing